FredQSWang/classisland-docs-next/src/en-us/app/setup.md

 The AppCenter download channel only provides the full version.
 :::

+## About .NET 6 Compatible Edition
+In order for ClassIsland to run on lower versions of Windows 10, we made .NET 6 Compatible version.
+This compatible version will be synced from time to time with the upstream main repository.
+You can view the compatible version of the repository [here](https://github.com/ClassIsland/ClassIsland-net6/).

+The following features are not available in Compatible Version:

+- Plugins

 ## Extract the Software

 After downloading, extract the software package to an **independent folder (the path cannot contain Chinese characters [^2])** and run the software to start using it.